robin-mueller/auto-apms-guide/src/tutorial/implementing-behavior-tree-nodes.md

 If you're familiar with BehaviorTree.CPP, you'll probably know about [`BT::BehaviorTreeFactory`](https://github.com/BehaviorTree/BehaviorTree.CPP/blob/master/include/behaviortree_cpp/bt_factory.h).
 Every behavior tree node must be instantiated using this class.
 To achieve that, the user is required to "register a node" using specific methods that allow for configuring the values of the arguments passed to the respective constructor.
 Internally, the behavior tree factory holds a map of callbacks that invoke the `BT::TreeNode::Instantiate` [factory method](https://refactoring.guru/design-patterns/factory-method).
 Among other things, this concept allows to decouple the low-level node implementation domain from the high-level behavior tree representation and is characteristic for model-driven software development.

 When directly using `BT::BehaviorTreeFactory`, there are multiple ways of registering nodes.
 With AutoAPMS, we provide an alternative, unified approach for doing so by introducing so-called [node manifests](../concept/common-resources.md#behavior-tree-node-manifests).
-These are simple YAML files which specify the **registration options** for each node that is declared as described in the previous section.
+These are simple YAML files which specify the **registration options** for each node that is registered as described in the previous section.
 Follow the link for more information about the structure of the file.

 AutoAPMS only requires the user to create a `.yaml` file, configure the node manifest and add it to the `ament_index` using certain CMake macros.
 No extra C++ source code is required for registering your custom nodes.
 This process is fully automated by the [`TreeDocument`](https://robin-mueller.github.io/auto-apms/classauto__apms__behavior__tree_1_1core_1_1TreeDocument.html) class.
 Thus, [building behavior trees](./building-behavior-trees.md) is significantly simpler when using AutoAPMS.